TeseoLou/codoku/README.md

 ## 2.4.5.
 Responsiveness

-Responsive design is essential to Codoku’s usability and success.
-As a logic-based puzzle app, Codoku prioritizes interaction and accessibility across all devices—especially smartphones and tablets, where users often play on the go.
+Responsive design is essential to **Codoku’s** usability and success.
+As a logic-based puzzle app, **Codoku** prioritizes interaction and accessibility across all devices—especially smartphones and tablets, where users often play on the go.
 A mobile-first approach ensures smooth gameplay, adaptable layouts, and a consistent interface regardless of screen size.

-Responsive Design Principles Applied in Codoku:
+Responsive Design Principles Applied in **Codoku**:
 - **Mobile-First Development:** Layouts are designed first for small screens to ensure accessibility on mobile.
 Touch-friendly interactions are prioritized from the start.
 - **Flexible Layouts:** CSS Grid and Flexbox allow UI components like the grid, number keys, and buttons to rearrange themselves based on screen size.
 - **Media Queries:** Responsive breakpoints allow seamless transitions between mobile, tablet, and desktop views while preserving structure.
 - **Optimized Navigation:** A collapsible hamburger menu is used on smaller screens, and fixed nav/footer bars help with orientation.
 - **Accessibility:** All buttons are comfortably spaced, font sizes scale with viewport changes, and icons remain easily tappable across devices.

-Codoku takes advantage of Bootstrap 5 to manage layout responsiveness.
+**Codoku** takes advantage of Bootstrap 5 to manage layout responsiveness.
 The framework's default breakpoints help scale content across viewports:

 | Breakpoint | Label     | Range              | Example Device        |
 |------------|-----------|--------------------|------------------------|